microsoft/DiskANN/workflows/rest_api.md

 Querying the service
 --------------------
 Issue a json query with the following fields
-- "k" : The nunber of nearest neighbors needed
+- "k" : The number of nearest neighbors needed
 - "query" : The query vector with a listing of co-ordinates.
 - "query_id" : An id to track the query.
 Use a unique number to keep track of queries, or "0" if you do not want to keep track.
 - "Ls" : query complexity.
 Higher Ls takes more milliseconds to process but offers higher recall.
 Default to 256 if you don't want to tune this.